Unique accommodation: Best 50 places to stay around the world

 What is the Snow Hotel?
 It’s a hotel made of ice.
 Located in Kirkenes, Norway, the hotel is a very large igloo with 20 rooms.
 It is only open in the winter—it melts in the spring!

-Ice sculptures come from around the world to do carvings in the hallways.
+Ice sculptures from around the world come to the hallways for carving.
 There is even an ice bar with ice glasses for drinking.

 Ice Hotel Norway

 As far as sleeping, there are beds with sleeping bags.
-It can be cosy when you first get in and they recommended not wearing too many layers.
+It can be cosy when you first get in, and they recommend not wearing too many layers.
 In the morning when you wake up….well, it is a bit cold.

 Fortunately, there is a building with saunas and hot showers right next door.
-A careful walk (the floors are ice) and you can defrost.
+A careful walk (the floors are icy) and you can defrost.

 You can also do some other activities while there—king crab fishing, viewing the Northern Lights, among other things.
 Chosen by Travel for life now.